roman-pinchuk/roman-pinchuk/README.md

 - 👀 I’m interested in Full-Stack (MERN), IoT, Espressif, Home Assistant
 - 🌱 I’m currently learning Server-Side Dev
 - 💞️ I’m looking to collaborate on self-crafting Full-Stack dev
-- 📫 Reach me by my email: romanpinchuk@pm.me
+- 📫 Reach me by my email: contact@thisroman.dev

 <!---
 roman-pinchuk/roman-pinchuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.